 The increase in e-cigarette use, particularly among young people, is a dangerous trend with real health risks.
 For many reasons, e-cigarettes should not be promoted as a safe alternative to smoking.

-Many downsides to vaping.
+Many downsides.
 Few potential upsides.

 The American Heart Association recommends proven methods to successfully quit smoking.